Enable children and young people to understand and participate in their health and well-being

 Overview

-This standard is about the practitioner helping children and young people to understand their situation in relation to their health and well-being.
+This standard is about the practitioner helping children and young people of any age to understand their situation in relation to their health and well-being.
 Health and well-being includes the physical, mental and emotional well-being of the child or young person.
 This will be done during the normal course of the practitioner’s work and may not be achieved in a one off session.
 The practitioner needs to develop rapport and a respectful, trusting relationship with the child or young person, and this is achieved by involving them in discussing their situation.
 They are then in a position to explore with them what they feel about the situation, and what they would like to happen to them.
 This will also include those who are involved in their care, but the child or young person is central to this process.

 Performance criteria